andrewanselmo/Rails-Blog/README.md

 # README

+Log on to the school server at cd to public_html/'blog_copy'

 To get running you will need two terminal windows:

 In the first one: cd into project, enter ```rails s```